 The phenomenon of weight regain (WR) is a frequent issue in bariatric surgery and has been reported in many studies analyzing obesity recurrence, its related comorbidities and worsening of health-related quality of life[1-3].
 The background of WR remains unknown and associated with high initial body mass index (BMI), insufficient lifestyle modification and lack of patient adherence to psychological support[2,4].
 Many obese patients rarely change their eating habits and remain sedentary after surgery[1].
 The bariatric procedures, independently from the WR phenomenon, could also be responsible for protein malnutrition, iron deficiency anemia, vitamin A deficiency, megaloblastic anemia and dumping syndrome[3].

-Despite of complexity of this issue in the modern medicine, there is still no consensus on the definition of WR[5].
+Despite the complexity of this issue in modern medicine, there is still no consensus on the definition of WR[5].
 Luckily, many options are available today ranging from behavioral interventions, drugs approved for weight loss (WL) to endoscopic procedures and revision surgery to overcome some of the factors contributing to WR[6].
-It is very important to stress that all bariatric surgery treatments are temporary and patients should be re-educated.
-Patients selection through a multidisciplinary approach is essential and a psychologic and/or psychiatric follow-up is necessary before and after treatment, regardless of the type of bariatric revision[7].
+It is very important to stress that all bariatric surgery treatments are temporary, and patients should be re-educated.
+Patient selection through a multidisciplinary approach is essential and a psychologic and/or psychiatric follow-up is necessary before and after treatment, regardless of the type of bariatric revision[7].

 Furthermore, primary bariatric procedures are increasing rapidly.
-As stated in the recent global registry review provided from an international association[8], around 400 thousand of those interventions are performed annually, among which laparoscopic sleeve gastrectomy (LSG) and Roux-en-Y gastric bypass (RYGB) are the most frequent (46% and 38%, respectively)[8,9].
+As stated in the recent global registry review provided from an international association[8], around 400000 of those interventions are performed annually, among which laparoscopic sleeve gastrectomy (LSG) and Roux-en-Y gastric bypass (RYGB) are the most frequent (46% and 38%, respectively)[8,9].
 Nevertheless, not all patients undergoing primary bariatric interventions are able to maintain postoperative WL.
 In a recent prospective, long-term study of obese patients undergoing RYGB after 12 years of follow-up, 93% of them maintained a 10% WL from baseline, 70% maintained a 20% WL, while only 40% were able to maintain a 30% WL[10-12].
-According to the same source, revision bariatric surgery in the United States up today accounts for 15.4% of all bariatric interventions, which is more than triple than in 2011[9].
+According to the same source, revision bariatric surgery in the United States accounts for 15.4% of all bariatric interventions, which is more than triple than in 2011[9].
 Besides, up to one third of all patients undergoing LSG or RYGB will experience suboptimal WL and/or significant long-term WR, underscoring the chronic recurrent natural course of obesity and leading to an increased treatment risk and cost, especially when revision surgery is proposed without a specific personalized approach.
-In comparison with the primary bariatric surgery, both LSG and RYGB show inferior clinical outcome in terms of morbidity and weight reduction due to an increased technical complexity and anatomical alterations[13,14].
+In comparison with the primary bariatric surgery, both LSG and RYGB show inferior clinical outcomes in terms of morbidity and weight reduction due to an increased technical complexity and anatomical alterations[13,14].
 Surgical revision is applied in a traditional manner in 3%–13% of cases, with a 15%-50% of adverse events, a more than double mortality rate compared to primary procedures and high medical costs[15].
 A less invasive endoluminal approach, if safe and effective, could be a reasonable option offering a more favorable risk profile in these patients.
-Endoscopic revision is not only recommended for the WR treatment, but also for the management of its complications, such as the dumping syndrome[16].
+Endoscopic revision is not only recommended for the WR treatment but also for the management of its complications, such as the dumping syndrome[16].

 In this review, we discuss the indication, selection and feasibility of different endoscopic techniques that could be used in the treatment of WR after primary bariatric surgery.